Best Practices and up to the minute news on Customer Experience Management and Service Excellence

 And so many more.

 Creating a successful customer survey starts with a clear vision of what kind of information you’d like to gather.
-You could start by consulting your employees who have valuable insights into your customer base, their needs, and any early signs of problems.
+You could start by consulting your employees with valuable insights into your customer base, their needs, and any early signs of problems.
 For instance, declining sales in a specific area can be investigated using a survey to uncover underlying issues like changing customer preferences.

 Customer Satisfaction (CSAT) Survey: Measure how guests perceive your service.